jtviegas/templates/README.md

-# project templates
+# templates

 ## requirements

-- docker
 - bash
-- python
-- cookiecutter
+- python's pipx
 - vscode
-  - be sure to configure `code` in your PATH:
+  - be sure to configure `code` in your PATH (if not there yet):
     - Open Visual Studio Code .
     - Open the Command Palette : Press Shift + Command + P (or go to the menu View > Command Palette ).
     - Type and select : Type Shell Command: Install 'code' command in PATH and select it.
 This action installs the code command in your shell's PATH.